Announcing Niagara Pro

 - You can subscribe to Niagara Pro and pay a small annual fee, or you can buy it once and own it forever.
-This is breaking the traditional monetization models on launchers; I’ll explain my reasoning below.
+This breaks the traditional monetization models on launchers; I’ll explain my reasoning below.

 - You can still use Niagara like you are used to (without purchasing Niagara Pro).
 Almost all free features will remain free — forever.

-- Niagara’s weeks of winter: A new feature every 7 days starting next week.
+- Niagara’s weeks of winter: A new feature every seven days starting next week.

 - Simplicity is still a top priority.
 Niagara Pro will make your phone even smarter, not more bloated.

 Did you know that the Niagara Falls can freeze?

 They did last year.
 Not completely, water was still flowing underneath, but the phenomenon looked stunning nevertheless!
 Something similar recently happened to Niagara Launcher’s development — but that’s about to change.
 Before I go into details, let me tell you first how it all began: